- How to Create Human Friendly Content with The WordPress SEO Plugin by Squirrly? - July 27, 2018

 Once you’ve finished the initial step, make sure you have follow buttons to all your profiles, on the site.
 One option you can use is Addthis to take care of this task as fast as possible.

-Next step is to create a list of all the content you’ll post on these profiles: once a week.
-You can do this directly in a scheduling platform like Social Squirrly, Buffer, Coschedule or Meet Edgar.
+The next step is to create a list of all the content you’ll post on these profiles: once a week.
+You can do this directly in a scheduling platform like Social Squirrly.
 Make sure to schedule at least one message per day to each profile.
-If Twitter is one of the platforms that you’ll focus on have at least five messages per day there.
+If Twitter is one of the platforms that you’ll focus on, have at least five messages per day there.

 Keep in mind that at least 50%-75% of the content you post on your profiles should be curated content.
 Curated content refers to content you search for within your industry that will be useful to your audience.

 After you do that, check your profiles at least once a day.
 See if you have any reactions to your posts.
 Make sure to answer any comments and give likes and retweets.

 Now if you notice your site can’t be accessed or just looks bad from mobile devices you have a choice to make.
 Go for: